Hebron, Sansana, South Hebron Hills, Tue 19.10.10, Morning

 Hebron

-A jeep is parked at the entrance to Beit Ha’meriva, but we don’t see any detaineesinfo-icon.
+A jeep is parked at the entrance to Beit Ha’meriva, but we don’t see any detainees.
 Another jeep is parked at the entrance to the Jabel Muhar neighborhood.
 Soldiers from the Lavie battalion are in charge now.

-: The gate is closed as usual, and children go around it on both sides on their way to school.
+Curve 160: The gate is closed as usual, and children go around it on both sides on their way to school.

 No one is crossing at the Pharmacy checkpoint and beyond it, on the road leading to the Shouhada Street, there’s another position: yet another pillbox which, seven months ago, was empty but is now manned by a solitary soldier.
 There’s another position next to Beit Hadassah, with a single soldier.